-Embedded Support Partner (ESP) automatically detects system conditions that indicate potential future problems and then notifies the appropriate personnel.
-This enables you and SGI system support engineers (SSEs) to proactively support systems and resolve issues before they develop into actual failures.
+The optional SGI RS system automatically detects system conditions that indicate potential future problems and then notifies the appropriate personnel.
+This enables you and SGI global support teams to proactively support systems and resolve issues before they develop into actual failures.